caoxiaolin/lua-shorturl/README.md

-# lua-sorturl
+# lua-shorturl
-SortURL Service Written by LUA
+ShortURL Service Written by LUA

 Using nginx + lua + redis + mysql, redis as a cache, mysql persistent data